sanity-io/sanity-plugin-dashboard-widget-vercel/README.md

 ## Good to know

-Your Vercel token is currently bundled in the Sanity studio application payload and exposed to all _authenticated_ studio users.
-In future, this token will likely be stored in a namespaced Sanity document to better work with [Sanity's custom access control](https://www.sanity.io/docs/access-control).
-See [#2](https://github.com/robinpyon/sanity-plugin-dashboard-widget-vercel/issues/2)
+Your Vercel token is currently bundled in the Sanity studio application payload and currently publicly accessible.
+This will be addressed in a future release - see [#2](https://github.com/robinpyon/sanity-plugin-dashboard-widget-vercel/issues/2)

 Please also keep the following in mind when manually deploying: